 By March 14, 1868, Grace Church had purchased the schoolhouse, but there were issues that necessitated the creation of a new bill–

 Mr. Bigelow has recently introduced a bill to vest the title of the public school buildings of Watertown, with certain exceptions, in the village of Watertown; the purpose of the act being to remove ambiguity in the act of 1865, so as to convey to Grace Church a clear title to the Sterling Street School House, which that society has purchased.

 The bill ratifying the conveyance of the Sterling Street School to Grace Church, and annexing a new district to be graded schools of Watertown has become law.

 Even then, it would take up until a month before the Great Flood of 1869, itself a month before Watertown’s incorporation as a city, to finalize the sale.
 As was usual with property transactions, the New York Daily Reformer would print the details on March 20, 1869–

 Resolved, That we recommend to the Trustees of the Village of Watertown to sell the school house and lot situated on the corner of Sterling and Jay Street, in said village, to the Rector, Church Wardens and Vestrymen of Grace Church of Watertown, in the County of Jefferson, for the sum of two thousand dollars, that sum having been agreed upon by the said Board of Education and a committee of the said Church; that that sum having actually been paid therefor.

 H. H. Smith, Clerk.

-In 1881, ministers of the church along with those from Trinity Church would help to establish the House of the Good Samaritan which would find its meager beginnings in a rented house on the corner of Holcomb and Ten Eyck Streets.
+In 1881, ministers of the church and those from Trinity Church would help establish the House of the Good Samaritan which would find its meager beginnings in a rented house on the corner of Holcomb and Ten Eyck Streets.
 By the late 1880s, Grace Church would be looking to build a home to call its own.
 The Watertown Daily Times would report on June 1, 1889–